ttntm/ttntm/content/blog/12-reboot.md

 weight: -12
 type: blog
 date: 2020-03-24
 description: "Spring cleaning.
-Or how to ditch Bootstrap etc. and end up with a new, faster website."
+Or how to ditch Bootstrap, all JavaScript, jQuery etc. and end up with a new, faster website."
 tags:
     - CSS
     - personal